 You can book the boats on this website or this website.
 There are two companies, but they go on alternating days, so just check the dates to find out which company is going on the day you want to travel.

-If you are coming from Belize, you can fly into Belize City and then take the ferry from Belize City to San Pedro or Caye Caulker.
+If you are coming from traveling in Belize, you can fly into Belize City and then take the ferry from Belize City to San Pedro or Caye Caulker.

 The third option is to fly into San Pedro.
 There is a very small airport here and you can fly from Belize City on a little flight that goes once or twice a day.

 Which Belize Island to Choose: San Pedro or Caye Caulker?

 There are merits to both of these islands and indeed I like them both for different reasons.
 However, if you only have time to visit one, you’ll want to know which is better.

 If you are trying to decide between San Pedro and Caye Caulker for a family vacation, I highly recommend San Pedro.